GEMDevEng/NovaCore/docs/STAGING_DEPLOYMENT.md

 ### Automatic Redeployment

-Railway automatically redeploys when you push changes to the main branch:
+Vercel automatically redeploys when you push changes to the main branch:

 ```bash
 # Make changes locally